roseand/fam-tree/README.md

 - Loads family-tree data from a JSON file.
 - Shows the family tree as an interactive graph.
-- Includes bundled example data so the format is easier to understand.
+- Includes selectable example family trees so the format is easier to understand.
 - Keeps uploaded data in the browser session only.
 The file is not sent to a server.
 - Exports the graph layout as A4 landscape PDF pages for printing.
 - Supports Estonian and English UI text.